 Video: Meet-and-greet with The Little Mermaid at Ariel’s Grotto in New Fantasyland

 Be Our Guest Restaurant

-Though not open to guests yet, the approach to the new Be Our Guest restaurant is impressive unto itself, requiring the crossing of a bridge lined with ghoulish gargoyles, getting closer to jagged rocks and Beast’s castle lurking in the distance high above.
+Though not open to guests yet, the approach to the new Be Our Guest restaurant is impressive unto itself, requiring the crossing of a bridge lined with ghoulish gargoyles, getting closer to jagged rocks, and Beast’s castle lurking in the distance high above.
 And what a sight it is, particularly the giant waterfall cascading across the rocks nearby.
-Though the dining experience inside is surely to be a happy and festive occasion, there’s a certain sense of foreboding in reaching it.
+Though the dining experience inside is sure to be a happy and festive occasion, there’s a certain sense of foreboding in reaching it.

 Preview: Be Our Guest restaurant entrance, bridge, waterfall, and scenery

 Borrowed directly from “Beauty and the Beast,” this entire area of New Fantasyland recreates the feeling and environment of the beginning of the film, down to its centerpiece, a fountain featuring Gaston and LeFou.
 And this is where Gaston himself meets with guests, always hilarious and full of himself.

 Video: Meet-and-greet with Gaston in front of his tavern and fountain in New Fantasyland

 Unique treats are offered inside this equally unique establishment, warm and inviting but somewhat off-putting, just like Gaston himself.
 Lined with antlers and plenty of wood textures, Gaston’s Tavern wants everyone to pull up a chair and order a drink – of LeFou’s Brew that is, a concoction borrowed from Cars Land and given a new name for its Florida home.
 But the tavern also serves pork shanks and cinnamon rolls, which should both prove to be popular menu items.